estebanfelipep/poland-next15-conferences-browser/STEPS.md

 - Let's use useDeferredValue here to trigger a viewtransition!
 Add isStale indicator for the spinner!
 - React can automatically animate the result of the deferred update to the new UI.
 - (Use chrome devtools to slow down the animations!
 Animation drawer.
 Showcase.)
-- React has let me declaratively define my view trans, while doing all the work handling all the possible edge cases.
+- React has let me declaratively define my view trans, while doing all the work and handling all the possible edge cases.
 I'm really bad at animations but I was still able to add all this!

 ## Final demo